 Our hope is that The Work Issue offers readers insight into the intersectional experiences of women working in industries where inequality persists.
 While each story is unique in subject matter and style, many writers describe feeling inadequate, comprised, and undervalued, but still manage to take pride in surviving challenging work situations and, sometimes, to confront injustice.
 By writing about these issues, the writers hope to open the door for change.

-The Work Issue was generously supported by a Ryerson University Faculty of Arts Creative grant and provided an experiential learning opportunity for a number of Ryerson students.
-The companion to the anthology is this short documentary voiced by the writers and co-created by Lauren Kirshner and Francesca Awotundun.
+The Work Issue was generously supported by a Toronto Metropolitan University Faculty of Arts Creative grant and provided an experiential learning opportunity for a number of TMU students.
+The companion to the anthology is this short documentary voiced by the writers.
 We hope you enjoy it.

 To learn more about The Work Issue, visit our blog, or to buy an issue, please consult our magazines page.